ationghc/vault-agent-injector/README.md

   - The error shows the fqdn of the vault server http://vault.default.svc:8200 or vault-agent-injector.svc service fqdn.
     - This value can be updated by editing the env AGENT_INJECT_VAULT_ADDR in the vault-agent-injector pod spec.
   ```
-The next step is to check the kubernetes auth role.
+The next step is to check the kubernetes config and auth role.

 **Step 8.**
   - exec into vault pod